-At the end of the 80s, Soviet aviation was on a huge rise.
+Soviet aviation was on a huge rise in the late 80s.
 About a dozen design bureaus were actively working on aircraft models, many of which were ahead of their time.
 It seemed that a cloudless future awaited domestic aviation.

-However, the USSR eventually collapsed, after which all aircraft engineers without exception lost funding, and already partially completed projects were left hanging in the air.
+However, the USSR eventually collapsed, after which all aircraft engineers without exception were deprived of funding, and already partially completed projects hung in the air.
 The 90s became a time of survival for them, when even one promising aircraft liner was an event.
-At the same time, new aircraft were designed against all odds, and you will learn about some of the work of the Tupolev bureau in this material.
+At the same time, new aircraft were designed against all odds, and you will learn about some of the work of the Tupolev Bureau in this material.

 Light aircraft Tu-44 "Irbis"